Skip to content

 • The final offers decisions also take the LNAT scores into consideration

-• Average LNAT MCT score for those invited to interview was 29.46
+• Average LNAT MCT score of those shortlisted was 29.18.

-• Average LNAT MCT score for those offered a place was 31
+• Average LNAT MCT score of those receiving an offer was 30.96.

 When should you take the LNAT for Oxford Law Admission?